 USA: Not required for a stay of up to 90 days in duration.

 Croatians like to take pride in their appearance.
 Both men and women normally adopt a business casual dress code.
 On the coast and countryside, the dress code is more relaxed.
 Croatians will not wear immodest clothes in public places.
 If you visit museums or churches anywhere, plan to wear tops with sleeves and trousers that go to at least down to the knee.
 In 2016, Split and Dubrovnik introduced laws that ensured everyone wore suitable clothing in public places – so no bathing suits or bare chests unless you're at the water.

 Culture is significant in the Balkans.
 Croatian culture is ingrained into young people from an early age, due to centuries of occupation and having to fight for national existence.
 If there is one thing that is synonymous with Croatia, it is the distinct red-and-white checkerboard design called the šahovnica (chessboard).

-Croatia and Serbia have separate histories, religions, influences and desires, and it is important to respect this distinction.
-Croats can be extremely assertive and abrupt when talking, but don’t mistake it for arrogance or rudeness as this is simply their typical style of conversation.
+Although close in geographic location, Croatia and Serbia have separate histories, religions, influences and desires, and it is important to respect this distinction.
+Croats can be extremely assertive and abrupt when talking, but don’t mistake it for rudeness or arrogance as this is simply their typical style of conversation.

 Tipping etiquette in Croatia is not obligatory, but is appreciated and normal practice for tourists.
 That said, it is also expected that you leave a 10% gratuity, even if there is a fee included on your bill.
 If you found the service particularly good, it's acceptable to tip 15%.
 If you go to a café or bar, you can simply round up your bill, although that isn't required.
 Andante Travels will take care of gratuities to restaurant staff, local guides and drivers.